atillabirer/gbmbackup/GBM-Diamond/README.md

 ## Deploying to persistent testnet/mainnet

 Make sure your [gbm.config](gbm.config) file is properly setup
 -disabling the creation of test auctions
--correct address for ERC20 tokens, presets added already
+-Currencies added (the first currency in the array is gonna be the default)
+-GBM presets setup (the first preset in the array is gonna be the default)
 -etc...
 Once done, addd your target network to [hardhat.config.ts](hardhat.config.ts) and set it as the default network.
 Use npm run build as usual.